 This provides the major information for a single O.S.
 Section.
 It is enabled as soon as an item is selected in the list.

 Code Button sensor: Required.
-Enter the sensor associated with this Code Button.
+Select the sensor associated with this Code Button.
 This name is automatically generated by the patterns system.

 Primary O.S.
 Section occupied sensor: Required.
 So long as this sensor is active (indicating that the O.S.
 Section is occupied), then the following cannot be changed: signals, turnout change, lock/unlock turnout and call on.
 This should be the main occupancy sensor.